AutoScheduleJS/org/README.md

 Human can easily lost himself in this ocean of possibilities.
 We believe human can be easily trapped in a uncontrolled life, living someone else's life.
 Being drived by companies that want our attention but not our interests.
-Companies fight for our attention, suggesting how we should use our time & money (eg: Netflix, Amazon, etc...).
+Companies fight for our attention, suggesting how we should use our time & money (eg: Netflix, Amazon, Valve, etc...).
-We accept these suggestion because they are easy to commit to and promise some fun, but it's not in our long-term interest.
+We accept these suggestion because they are easy to commit to and promise some fun, but it's not necessarily in our long-term interest.
 To learn more, Tristan Harris's talks about the subjects are very interesting.
 Our purpose is to help human be the version of themself they want to be, living a life without regrets Helping people do what they trully want.